Business Improvement District

 I am a business owner, not a property owner, will I pay?

-All properties within the EAST SPRAGUE BID boundaries are included.
+All properties within the Sprague Union District BID boundaries are included.
 It will ultimately be up to the property owner or the terms of the lease as to how, and if, the cost is passed on to the tenant.